ME(N)TAL: Promoting decent and holistic OHS strategies in Slovak undertakings

 Description

-Activities are the following:
+Activities were the following:

 - two panel discussions with company level representatives of trade unions and employers, health and safety officers, public and health authorities and steering committee members.